 - prove the equivalence between the topological and epsilon-delta definition of limit and continuity in metrizable spaces; - construct new topological spaces, such as constructing quotient spaces, product spaces or subspaces, from old ones; - apply concepts such as connectivity, compactness, and dimension theory to topologically distinguish between non-homeomorphic pairs of spaces that naturally arise from geometry; - determine, for both the uniform and pointwise convergence topologies, whether the space of continuous functions between two naturally arising metric spaces is metrizable and whether it is completely metrizable; and - apply the axiom of choice or its equivalents to solve problems that arise in its application to other areas of mathematics.

 Textbook.
-Required: Topology, 2nd Edition (2008), by Munkres.
-Prentice Hall.
+Required: Foundations of Topology, 2nd Edition (2009), by C. Wayne Patty.
+Jones and Bartlett.
 ISBN-13: 978-0131816299.